 - Belly button popping out.
 This doesn’t seem like too much of a big deal but having an ‘innie’ turning to an ‘outie’ can be a bit disconcerting.
 The skin inside your belly button might have never seen the outside world.
 Try using paw paw or a gentle cream to avoid the area being irritated.
 Avoid wearing clothes that rub on your belly button.

 - Braxton Hicks.
 These are often called ‘practice’ contractions and can be sensed as a tightening and hardening of your belly.
 Braxton Hicks are irregular and painless.
 If you have any regular painful contractions speak to your care provider immediately, especially if you have bleeding or spotting.

 22 Weeks Pregnant – Your Baby

-Around this time, your baby develops the sense of touch and explores the inside of your uterus, gripping onto his umbilical cord.
+Around this time, your baby develops the sense of touch and explores the inside of your uterus.

-This week, your baby probably weighs between 368 – 450 grams, and is about 28-30 cm long, around the size of a papaya.
+This week, your baby probably weighs between 368 – 450 grams and is about 28-30 cm long.
+At 21 weeks your baby is around the size of a coconut.